bradlitterell/dotfun/doc/DOTFUN.md

 ## Another way

-If you don't want to clone these repositories to an arbitrary location unrelated to $HOME, here is an alternative clone script:
+If you want to clone these repositories to an arbitrary location unrelated to $HOME, here is an alternative clone script:

 ``` bash